bcrosby6181/Hiking/README.md

 Beginning PHP  IST2433  Dean Powell
 CoNerd Web Page

 Create a web page based on something "nerdy" you like.
-This can be video games, a hoppy, a job, anything you like!
+This can be video games, a hobby, a job, anything you like!

 This web page should be done in HTML and CSS only.
 Do not use a HTML editor -- Code only in notepad.